XeroAPI/Xero-CFML/README.md

 ### Update Config.json with Keys and Certificates

-Look in the resources directory for your config.json file.
+Refer to Xero Developer Center [Getting Started](http://developer.xero.com/documentation/getting-started/getting-started-guide/) if you haven't created your free Xero User account an a Xero App yet - this is where you'll find your config.json details.

+After you create a Xero App, look under the SDK Configuration heading and select "CFML" and copy the config.json information for your Xero App.

+Create a file called config.json and paste your information.
+Our sample app looks for config.json in the resources directory.

 The min required attirbutes for each app type is show below.

-Refer to Xero Developer Center [Getting Started](http://developer.xero.com/documentation/getting-started/getting-started-guide/) if you haven't created your Xero App yet - this is where you'll find the Consumer Key and Secret.

 Private and Partner apps require a [public/private key pair](http://developer.xero.com/documentation/api-guides/create-publicprivate-key/) created with OpenSSL.
 The private key should be exported as a pk8 file and placed in the "resources/certs" folder.
 Jump to Generate Public/Private Key below to see terminal commands.